chanceeakin/portfolio-material/README.md

 ### Things I need
-section for portfolio projects about me
+section for portfolio projects about page
+    add some toasts or something interactive
 That fun, springy text thing for technologies I know
+    texts with clickable toasts
+    plus a springy thing

 ### To Do List
-Cards - mobile issue
+    Front Page mobile issue

 ### Projects to List
     Hunter's Website